Facebook whistleblower reveals herself as Frances Haugen | DW | 04.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-In an explosive "60 Minutes" interview that aired in the US Sunday, data scientist Frances Haugen, a former employee in Facebook's civic integrity unit, revealed she was the source of internal documents and research showing the company knew of the harmful effects caused by its platforms.
+In an explosive "60 Minutes" interview that aired in the United States Sunday, data scientist Frances Haugen, a former employee in Facebook's civic integrity unit, revealed she was the source of internal documents and research showing the company knew of the harmful effects caused by its platforms.

 The revelations in the internal research documents featured in a series of articles last month in The Wall Street Journal.